Non-monetary rewards are a great way to build a motivated, skilled workforce that is passionate about their work, and the business.

 The 9 to 5 work schedule can sometimes have the most motivated employee feeling uninspired and overworked.

 In a 2012 survey, the Chartered Institute of Personnel Development found that employee retention was one of the top benefits of flexible working hours – ‘some 76% of 2,500 managers gave it as a reason for adopting flexible working.’
 Obviously, you need to have the full commitment of your employees in their jobs, and it is unlikely you can offer them complete freedom, but it is worth considering whether there are some hours a week people could work from home, and communicate via email and telephone.
-‘An estimated 14.1 million people in Britain want flexibility in their working hours or location, equivalent to almost half the working population’, and since not enough jobs offer the flexibility people want, yours could become an exciting opportunity for skilled, motivated workers.
+‘An estimated 14.1 million people in Britain want flexibility in their working hours or location, equivalent to almost half the working population’, according to the Guardian, and since not enough jobs offer the flexibility people want, yours could become an exciting opportunity for skilled, motivated workers.

 People don’t enjoy being micromanaged; it feels patronizing and stifling, and is actually damaging to productivity.
 Ideally, not micromanaging employees should be part of the everyday structure of your business.